 Where to Stay

-There are a decent amount of hotels in Pittsburgh with some even existing on the same side of the Allegheny River as PNC Park, including the relatively new Hyatt Place.
+There are a decent amount of hotels in Pittsburgh with some even existing on the same side of the Allegheny River as PNC Park, including the Hyatt Place.
 There are also some options downtown, which might give you some flexibility on plans other than baseball.
 Wherever you stay, you can use Kayak or Hipmunk again to help with your hotels.
-Alternatively you can look into renting an apartment via AirBNB, VRBO, or HomeAway.
+Alternatively, you can look into renting an apartment via AirBNB, VRBO, or HomeAway.